Toronto Maple Leafs: Be Excited for Nick Robertson

 Related: Top 10 NHL Goalie Prospects

-Recently, Maple Leaf Youtuber Steve “Dangle” Glynn mistakenly called Robertson a defender and it became a meme and then a T-shirt that read, “Nick Robertson is a forward,” (from: “‘I do have a chip on my shoulder’: Leafs prospect Nick Robertson’s journey has him on cusp of world juniors”- The Athletic – 12/23/19).
+Even Maple Leaf YouTuber Steve “Dangle” Glynn mistakenly called Robertson a defender and it became a meme and then a T-shirt that read, “Nick Robertson is a forward,” (from: “‘I do have a chip on my shoulder’: Leafs prospect Nick Robertson’s journey has him on cusp of world juniors”- The Athletic – 12/23/19).

 Well, Robertson is a forward… a really, REALLY good forward.